XAITK/xaitk-saliency/docs/review_process.rst

 functionality with the package with respect to a pull request.
 Not all notebooks may be run, as some may be set up to use too many resources or run for an extended period of time.
+Passage of this check is not strictly required but highly encouraged.

 Human Review